helm/charts/stable/redis-ha/README.md

 $ helm install stable/redis-ha
 ```

 The command deploys Redis on the Kubernetes cluster in the default configuration.
-By default this chart install one master pod containing redis master container and sentinel container, 2 sentinels and 1 redis slave.
+By default this chart install one master pod containing redis master container and sentinel container along with 2 redis slave pods each containing their own sentinel sidecars.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`